 The MS in Computational Linguistics is the only program of its kind in New Jersey, and the work taking place here includes building computational models to identify figurative language, process resource-poor languages and detect internet censorship.

-Learn more about all our cutting-edge programs at the Graduate School Open House on Sunday, October 27.
+Learn more about all our cutting-edge programs at the Graduate School Open House.

 Anna Feldman, professor of Linguistics and Computer Science, and Jing Peng, professor of Computer Science, are collaborating on automatic identification of idioms and detecting propaganda and biased language in social media and news.
 Feldman and Christopher Leberknight, an associate professor of Computer Science, are working on detecting and evading internet censorship.